 - Kangaroo Court: Some of the later simulations can turn the courthouse into this, so that even innocent people can get executed for minor crimes.

-- Kids Are Cruel: In the 2061 simulation, you see children torturing animals, harassing a Jewish person, and making fun of you by laughing at you.
-This is taken Up to Eleven in the 2071 sim, where kids torturing and killing animals to extinction is glorified, and children straight up kill you by throwing stones at you.
+- Kids Are Cruel: In the 2061 simulation, you see children torturing animals, harassing a Jewish person, and making fun of you for being old.
+This is taken Up to Eleven in the 2071 sim, where kids torturing near-extinct animals is glorified, and other children straight up kill you by throwing stones at you.

 - Playable Epilogue: One of the greats.